DataDog/chaos-controller/dogfood/README.md

 You can `kubectl apply -f examples/<disruption.yaml>` for any `example/` disruption files.
 For gRPC disruption, you can follow these [detailed steps](../docs/grpc_disruption/demo_instructions.md).

+### Sending Metrics to Datadog

+For the purposes of testing disruptions/workflows, you should make sure that the datadog agent is properly installed on the cluster that the client and server are running on.
+3 of the major disruptive resources properly send metrics to Datadog (CPU, Network, Disk).
+The client contains computation related to these disruptions and can be tested using the disruptions mentioned.

 ### Clean up